College of Social Sciences and Interdisciplinary Studies

 Liberal Studies

-Nutrition, Food, and Dietetics
+Nutrition, Food, & Dietetics

-The Nutrition, Food, and Dietetics Department provides high-quality experiential learning to diverse Sacramento State students so that they become empowered professionals in their community who lead disease prevention, sustainability, food access, and health promotion for individuals, families, and communities.
+The Nutrition, Food, & Dietetics Department provides high-quality experiential learning to diverse Sacramento State students so that they become empowered professionals in their community who lead disease prevention, sustainability, food access, and health promotion for individuals, families, and communities.

 Political Science